Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 • AMD Ryzen 5 3600

-Now a CPU for PERFORMANCE PC build for Minecraft, in my opinion, is the CPU that has an excellent single core performance and has a decent amount of cores for excellent multi-core performance.
+Now a CPU for a PERFORMANCE PC built for Minecraft, in my opinion, is the CPU that has excellent single-core performance and a decent amount of cores for excellent multi-core performance.

 With that said, the AMD Ryzen 3 3300X, in my opinion, is excellent if you want to maximize the performance per dollar value at a rather affordable price tag.

-In fact, in the lower-mid range, 3300X has one of the best single core performance beating even the more expensive AMD Ryzen 5 3600.
+In fact, in the lower midrange, 3300X has one of the best single-core performances beating even the more expensive AMD Ryzen 5 3600.

-AMD Ryzen 5 3600, on the other hand, is a mid range CPU with a far better multi-core processing than the AMD Ryzen 3300X.
-We have already established above that Minecraft JAVA Edition does benefit from a higher core count especially if you set the graphics settings to high.
+AMD Ryzen 5 3600, on the other hand, is a mid-range CPU with far better multi-core processing than the AMD Ryzen 3300X.
+I have already established above that Minecraft JAVA Edition does benefit from a higher core count, especially if you set the graphics settings to high.

 However, the game DOES NOT always use multiple cores.
 In reality, once the graphical assets have been loaded, the game heavily relies on a maximum of two to three cores to run the game.
-Hence, in this instance, a CPU with an excellent single core performance, like the Ryzen 3 3300X, would more than suffice.
+Hence, in this instance, a CPU with excellent single-core performance, like the Ryzen 3 3300X, would more than suffice.

-On the other hand, AMD Ryzen 5 3600 is more expensive than the 3300X but with a much better multi-core performance, this is a stepping stone in to the PERFORMANCE gaming pc build for Minecraft.
+On the other hand, AMD Ryzen 5 3600 is more expensive than the 3300X, but with much better multi-core performance, this is a stepping stone into the PERFORMANCE gaming pc build for Minecraft.

-With a higher multi-core performance, you can have complex animations like thousands of TNT blowing up at a time, and have large Render Distance load up quickly.
+With higher multi-core performance, you can have complex animations like thousands of TNT blowing up at a time and have large Render Distance load up quickly.

-It does feature an integrated Intel UHD 630 graphics though.
+It does feature integrated Intel UHD 630 graphics, though.
 While a PERFORMANCE PC build for Minecraft will almost certainly have a dedicated graphics card, an integrated GPU is still a convenient component to have.

 4. CPU for High PERFORMANCE Build PC Build for Minecraft